 Christian is no stranger to the law and no stranger to racist rants, either.

 Court records show Christian was convicted of robbery and kidnapping in 2002, and KATU News has obtained mugshots of his other arrests dating back to that time.

 In the 2002 incident, an officer responding to a robbery call spotted Christian fleeing the scene.
 Police opened fire on him, striking Christian in the cheek.
-The wound was not life-threatening.
+He survived.